sidhant007/sidhant007.github.io/_posts/2025-04-14-Hashing-when-you-want-chaos.md

 x_1 = 1, x_2 = 1, x_3 = 1\\
 $$

-_I would recommend spending ~15 minutes to try to come up with the solution ideas yourself, to fully appreciate the novelty factor of the approaches we will discuss._
+_I recommend spending ~15 minutes trying to come up with some solution ideas yourself to fully appreciate the novelty of the approaches we'll explore._

-_Note: Discussions on LogLog are covered in Randomized Algorithms courses commonly.
-As for #SAT, I encountered it in Computational Complexity class._
+_Note: Discussions on LogLog is common in Randomized Algorithms courses.
+As for #SAT, I encountered it in a Computational Complexity class._

 ## Table of Contents